ADU Professor Receives US Patent in The field of Quantum Computing

 13 January 2021

-ADU's Associate Professor of Electrical Engineering in the College of Engineering (CoE), Dr. Montasir Qasymeh, has received a U.S. patent registered under “10,824,048 B2” to develop a first-of-its-kind device that will be capable of connecting superconducting quantum computers over significant distances.
+ADU's Associate Professor of Electrical Engineering in the College of Engineering (CoE), Dr. Montasir Qasymeh, has received a U.S. patent registered under “10,824,048 B2” to develop a first-of-its-kind device that will be capable of connecting superconducting quantum computers over significant distances; this goes alongside several patents awarded to other members of the College.

 Superconducting quantum computers are the extraordinary computers of the future that will surpass all current ones - and achieve ultrasensitive sensing and unattackable quantum communication networks.
 Unlike today’s conventional computers, quantum computers can process huge amounts of data and perform computations in powerful new ways that were never possible before.
 Potential applications of quantum computing include accelerating innovations in artificial intelligence and machine learning and tackling future cybersecurity challenges.

 Dr. Montasir Qasymeh said: “I am humbled and honored to be granted this U.S. patent.
-This invention will advance the field of quantum computing in the UAE – taking us one step further towards the quantum age.”
+This invention will advance the field of quantum computingtaking us one step further towards the quantum age.”

 He also added: “The coming era is an era of knowledge wealth, that brings with it the opportunity to advance all of humankind.
 I would like to express my sincerest gratitude to Abu Dhabi University for supporting this project and providing my team with access to its purpose-built academic facilities.
 I am proud and grateful for Abu Dhabi University’s continued investment in research.”

 Dr. Hamdi Sheibani, Dean of the College of Engineering at ADU commented: “We are extremely proud of yet another accomplishment from Dr. Montasir Qasymeh.
-This U.S. patent for one of our professors is evidence of ADU’s culture of innovation and our continued commitment to the UAE Government’s National Agenda to diversify our economy and strengthen our research and innovation sector.
-The College of Engineering at Abu Dhabi University is committed to supporting educators who serve as role models and mentors to their students and peers by leading with example through their teachings and projects.”
+This U.S. patent for one of our professors is evidence of ADU’s culture of innovation and our continued commitment to the UAE Government’s national agenda to diversify our economy and strengthen our research and innovation sector.
+The College of Engineering at Abu Dhabi University is committed to supporting educators who serve as role models and mentors to their students and peers by leading with example through their teaching and research.”

-The project was developed with the funding of two important grants: the ADEK Award for Research Excellence grant, which was awarded for the research proposal “Graphene-Based Modulator for Passive Transmission and White Light Communications” from the Ministry of Education; and the Takamul grant from the Department of Economic Development, which was awarded for patent filling.
+The project was developed with the funding of two important grants: the Abu Dhabi Education and Knowledge Department (ADEK) Award for Research Excellencefor the research proposal “Graphene-Based Modulator for Passive Transmission and White Light Communications”; and the Takamul grant from the Department of Economic Development, which was awarded for patent filling.

 During his tenure with Abu Dhabi University, Dr. Qasymeh has taught more than 17 different undergraduate and graduate courses.
 He is an active member of several national and international scientific committees and is a senior member of the Institute of Electrical and Electronics Engineers (IEEE), the world’s largest technical professional organization dedicated to advancing technology.
 He is currently working on topics that include novel terahertz waveguides, room temperature quantum devices and ultrafast modulators.